Tel Jezreel: History

-The "breathtaking views" that the site commands to the north and east are considered to have been of strategic importance during the Bronze and Iron Ages because the commercial and military highway from Egypt to Syria and Mesopotamia passed through Megiddo, the Jezreel Valley, and Beth Shean.

-Chalcolithic and Bronze Age periods
+Chalcolithic Age

 During the excavations, archaeologists collected pottery and other findings scattered all over the site.
 The earliest archaeological findings at the site date to the Wadi Raba culture of the 5th millennium BCE.

+Bronze Ages

+The "breathtaking views" that the site commands to the north and east are considered to have been of strategic importance during the Bronze and Iron Ages because the commercial and military highway from Egypt to Syria and Mesopotamia passed through Megiddo, the Jezreel Valley, and Beth Shean.

 Based on the findings, the site was inhabited as an unfortified settlement throughout the entire Bronze Age period.

 Iron Age

+Iron IB

+An unfortified settlement since the LBA.
+See Book of Samuel.

+Iron IIA

+In the 9th century BCE, Tel Jezreel was a main fortress thought to be built by king Omri.
+It was active in the reigns of King Ahab and his consort Queen Jezebel and their son King Jehoram.
+The pottery found in the fortress during the dig all dates to this brief period.
 Water was supplied by cisterns inside the walls and by the spring of 'En Jezreel northeast of the fortress.
 Because of the strategic location, ample water supply, and excellent grazing in the Jezreel Valley, archaeologists David Ussishkin and John Woodhead believe that Jezreel was the base for King Ahab's chariot corps and cavalry.

-Jezreel was a 9th-century BCE fortress possibly built during the reign of King Omri but certainly active in the reigns of King Ahab and his consort Queen Jezebel and their son King Jehoram.
 It was destroyed soon afterward, possibly by the Arameans in the late 9th-century.
-The pottery found in the fortress during the dig all dates to this brief period.

-Late Roman/Early Byzantine period
+Byzantine period

 The anonymous author of the Itinerarium Burdigalense, who visited the site in 333 CE, calls it by its Latinized name, Stradela, a word derived from the Greek form Esdráēla (Έσδράηλα).
 The fourth-century Christian nun and pilgrim Egeria visited Jezreel and reported that "the tomb of Jezebel is stoned by everyone to this very day."

-Byzantine period to 1948
+Middle Ages to 1948

 Jezreel was the site of a Byzantine-era village, a Crusader-period village belonging to the Knights Templar, and a later Islamic period village named Zir'in (derived from the ancient name Jezreel).
 A "beautiful Crusader church still stands largely intact.
 Benjamin of Tudela visited Jezreel in 1165 CE and reports that a Jewish man "a dyer by profession" lived there.
 It was the site of a large Ottoman-era fortified tower.
 During the 1947–1949 Palestine war, the village of Ze'rin "became a central base for Arab forces" and was therefore conquered and the site cleared.